ensemblebd/wp-rocket-loadcss/README.txt

 ## Dependencies
 * WP Rocket  (optional via settings)
 * file_get_contents() php function  (if included loadCSS lib is used via options -- default = yes)

+== Frequently Asked Questions ==
+* Where are the settings?
+  Right next to WP Rocket underneath the standard Wordpress Admin -> Settings
+* Can I use this without WP Rocket?
+  Yes, just make sure and check the box to do so under settings.
+* What ignore conditions are supported at this time?
+  Yoast XML sitemap, and AMP pages.
+By default all Admin pages are ignored.

+== Upgrade Notice ==

+= 1.0 =
+The first release of the plugin.

 == Screenshots ==
 1. Settings Page